 Frightening or vivid images accompanying sleep paralysis, usually occurring as a person falls asleep or wakes up.

 While a person suffering from narcolepsy may experience excessive daytime sleepiness, they may also have difficulty falling asleep or staying asleep at night.

 - Automatic Behaviors

 These are brief episodes of sleep, lasting no more than a few seconds, during habitual activities like driving or eating.
-The person usually doesn’t recall what happened and their performance is impaired during the episode.
+The person usually doesn’t recall what happened.
+In addition, narcolepsy may impair performance during the episode.

 The sudden collapse of a person when they are awake, triggered by strong emotions such as fear or laughter.
 Some people only experience this overwhelming weakness once or twice in their lifetime, where others experience it frequently.

 Diagnosis and Treatment

 Although there is no total cure for narcolepsy, some of the symptoms can be treated with medication and behavioral treatments.
 Some of the common medications used to treat narcolepsy are Modafinil, amphetamine-like stimulants, antidepressants, and Sodium oxybate.
 Common recommended lifestyle changes include maintaining a regular sleep and exercise schedule, avoiding excessive caffeine and smoking, and including relaxing activities such as yoga into your daily routine.

 We understand the unique needs of our patients with sleep disorders.
 Our staff dedicates our family-run business to prioritizing your concerns, answering your questions, and assisting you in improving your sleep — and overall health — through our treatments.
 We specialize in treating disorders such as narcolepsy.
 Seeking treatment for a sleep disorder can decrease your risk of heart disease, stroke, high blood pressure, motor vehicle accidents, and others.